Return to Philosophy Web Homepage Title: Introduction to Logic

 2. “[T]o reach its secondhand smoke conclusions, the Environmental Protection Agency employed statistical techniques that were grossly dishonest.
 Some years ago, I had the opportunity to ask a Food and Drug Administration official whether his agency would accept pharmaceutical companies using similar statistical techniques in their drug approval procedures.
 He just looked at me.”[2]

-4. “The Education Endowment Fund (EEF) even published some research findings in 2015 showing that philosophical discussion among pupils led to small improvements in reading and maths performance in primary schools. … Stephen Gorard, one of the academics behind this research, said that perhaps the best we can say from these findings is that philosophy doesn't harm Sats outcomes.
+4. “The Education Endowment Fund (EEF) even published some research findings in 2015 showing that philosophical discussion among pupils led to small improvements in reading and maths performance in primary schools. … Stephen Gorard, one of the academics behind this research, said that perhaps the best we can say from these findings is that philosophy doesn't harm [Standard Assessment Test] outcomes.
 The EEF research shows, then, that there are no good reasons not to do philosophy.”[4]

-5. “I would like to see the federal government streamlined, but Thomas G. Donlan was being — at best — facile and premature in saying that the federal operations were shut down ‘without being missed.’
-No one knows what harm may have been caused during the shutdown because no one has an instant knowledge of all federal activitiess — what furloughed intelligence analysts may have missed spotting; which Commerce Department export initiatives were damaged; which oil-rig inspection will now prove to be two weeks late, etc.”[5]
+5. “Thomas G. Donlan was … premature in saying that the federal [government's] operations were shut down ‘without being missed.’
+No one knows what harm may have been caused during the shutdown because no one has an instant knowledge of all federal activities [such as] what furloughed intelligence analysts may have missed spotting; which Commerce Department export initiatives were damaged; which oil-rig inspection will now prove to be two weeks late, etc.”[5]

 6. “The wide appeal of the idea that some students will learn better when material is presented visually and that others will learn better when the material is presented verbally, or even in some other way, is evident in the vast number of learning-style tests and teaching guides available for purchase and used in schools.
 But does scientific research really support the existence of different learning styles, or the hypothesis that people learn better when taught in a way that matches their own unique style?